Sserenaa/Project-o3b3b/README.md

 # My Personal Project

-## MyGarden Application
+## MyCourses Application

 - What will the application do?

-    The application can creat a list of plants for users.
-Users also can put some information of ecah plant like whether the plant's **name**, the **type/category** of the plant, whether they have **flowers** or not, and the **image** of the plant.
+    The application can creat a list of courses that users have taken before.
+Users also can put some information of ecah course like the the **subject code** of the course, the **course number**, the **title** of the course, the **professor's name**, the **school's name**, and the **rating of the course** (the rating on on a scale of one to five, zero means that the user haven’t rate the course).

 - Who will use it?

-    Anyone who has interested plant
+    Any student who has taken courses in any school can use this application to help them to record their courses.

 - Why is this project of interest to you?

 - User stories
-    - As a user, I want to be able to add a plant to my garden, and I also can add some information of that plant, for example, the plant's name etc.
+    - As a user, I want to be able to add a course to the list my courses. //and I also can add some information of that course, for example, the course's title etc.
-    - As a user, I want to be able to view the list of the names of the plants in my garden.
+    - As a user, I want to be able to list all courses in the list my courses.
-    - As a user, I want to be able to select a plant in my garden and view all the information of the plant.
+    - As a user, I want to be able to select a course in the list of my courses and view all the information of this course.
-    - As a user, I want to be able to view the list of the names of the plants that have flowers in my garden.
-    - As a user, I want to be able to view the list of the names of the plants that don't have flowers in my garden.
+    - As a user, I want to be able to select a course in the list of my courses and rate it on a scale of one to five (zero means that the I haven’t rate the course).

-An example of text with **bold** and *italic* fonts.